 - Use a cookie scoop to easily fill your muffin liners.

 - Sprinkle additional granulated sugar or coarse/sanding sugar on top of your muffins to give them a perfectly crunchy muffin top.

 - One batch of batter can be used to make about 18 mini chocolate chip muffins.
-Bake in a preheated 425 degree F oven for 3 minutes, then decrease the temperature to 350 degrees F and bake for 8-10 minutes.
+Bake in a preheated 425 F oven for 3 minutes, then decrease the temperature to 350 F and bake for 8-10 minutes.

 - To make gluten free muffins, swap in your favorite gluten free flour blend for the AP flour this recipe calls for.
 Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for best results.

-Making these Small Batch Chocolate Chip Muffins in Advance & Storage Tips
+Making These Small Batch Chocolate Chip Muffins in Advance & Storage Tips

 Make your muffins in advance!
 If stored in an airtight container, they can last for 2 days at room temperature or up to a week in the fridge.